School Policy Guide

 Student Personal Property

 It is very important that students bring to school only those things they need for learning.
 To avoid classroom disruption, theft and/or loss, items such as electronic devices, personal music players, trading cards and toys should not be brought to school.
 All students’ property and any outdoor clothing should be labeled with their name.
 Please be sure to check the lost and found area often.
-The lost and found is located in the benches and coat rack area adjacent to the school’s main entrance.
+The lost and found is located in the cafeteria.
 For smaller items such as jewelry, keys and glasses, please check with the office.

 Washer/Dryer Room